Contacting the Franklin County Jury Personnel:

 Jury selection will take place on at least one day, but could take an additional day depending on the number of cases and/or time involved in selection.

-Both civil and criminal trials will be set on specific dates later in the trial term.
 The dates for individual trials will be announced before each jury is selected.

 Who is eligible to serve as a juror?